Characterizing Creativity in Data Visualization: Reflections and Future Directions: Design Space Methodology

 We collected papers from relevant visualization, HCI, and creativity venues.
 Guided by the PRISMA 2020 (Preferred Reporting Items for Systematic Reviews and Meta-Analyses)~\cite{Pagen71} process, we curated papers in three steps.

 \paragraph{Step 1: Collect papers from vispubs.com.}

-As a first step, we collected 29 papers from \url{https://vispubs.com}.
+As a first step, we collected 31 papers from \url{https://vispubs.com}.
 The repository~\cite{2024_preprint_vispubs} contains around 6,000 papers from three major visualization venues: (1) \textit{IEEE Transactions on Visualization and Computer Graphics} (including VIS conference proceedings); (2) \textit{Computer Graphics Forum} (CGF, including EuroVis conference proceedings); and (3) \textit{ACM Conference on Human Factors in Computing Systems} (CHI).

 We searched for the terms ``creativity'' and ``creative'' in the title, keywords, or abstract of the papers on vispub.
-This initial search returned 33 papers.
-We (three authors of this work) carefully read the papers and, using the following inclusion criteria, retained 29 papers for further analysis: (1) the paper contributes a technique, method, or tool, and is not a study of prior literature; and (2) the paper claims at least some part of its contribution to support creative processes, creative artifacts, or other aspects of creativity.
+This initial search returned 45 papers.
+We (three authors of this work) carefully read the papers and, using the following inclusion criteria, retained 31 papers for further analysis: (1) the paper contributes a technique, method, or tool, and is not a study of prior literature; (2) the paper claims at least some part of its contribution to support creative processes, creative artifacts, or other aspects of creativity; and (3) creativity is a recurring theme in the paper instead of a word appearing as a ``filler'' or ``adjective''; and (4) the paper focuses on visualization that systematically maps data attributes to geometric marks (e.g., points, lines, interlocking areas) and visual channels (e.g., position, color, size) rather than using the term visualization to indicate something else (e.g., a mental map).

 An example of exclusion is the work by M{\'{e}}ndez et al.~\cite{DBLP:conf/chi/MendezHN17}.
 Although the work has motivated our study, it was excluded based on the first criteria because it did not contribute any new method but compared an existing tool that supports lower-level design steps (e.g., mapping specific data to markers) with a standard visualization tool.